WaylandM/aspi/doc/examples.md

 Pooled, heterogeneity and total G-test statistics are all highly significant (p<0.001).

 * A significant total G-test indicates that overall the parasite distributions deviate from symmetry in some way.
-* A significant pooled G-test shows that the parasites occur in larger numbers on one side of the host.
+* A significant pooled G-test shows that the sum of the counts of the parasites from the left side of hosts differs from the sum of the counts of the parasites from the right side of hosts.
 * A significant heterogeneity G-test reveals that the proportion of parasites found on the left and right sides, varies from host to host.